 When visiting Clouds Hill, try to make time to visit Moreton Church, just a short drive (or longish walk) away.
 There is also an excellent tea rooms in the village, where the bier that bore Lawrence’s coffin does service as the sweet trolley.

 The church was hit by a (possibly jettisoned) bomb in 1940, demolishing all the stained glass.
-Following a fundraising effort new glazing was installed in the 1950s, featuring etched panels by Lawrence Whistler.
+Following a fundraising effort new glazing was installed in the 1950s, featuring etched panels by Sir Laurence Whistler.
 It is astonishing.
+See, for example the butterflies detail below.

 Lawrence lies in the graveyard close by.